Project Based Learning

 Every year we ask pupils what they would like to learn as part of their curriculum.
 We want our curriculum to be engaging and pertinent to our children; for them to feel they have an input into what they are learning – and PBL allows us to do this.
 We amend and develop our projects each year, using feedback from the pupil voice work we do throughout the year.

-opportunities to work autonomously, developing their projects within their groups and utilising their skills, whilst developing and learning new ones such as problem solving, decision making, communication skills, research skills, ICT and time resource and time management.
+In PBL pupils are taught the necessary content for the project and given information needed, but also have opportunities to work autonomously, developing their projects within their groups and utilising their skills, whilst developing and learning new ones such as problem solving, decision making, communication skills, research skills, ICT and time resource and time management.

 The introduction of PBL in September 2019 gave us the opportunity to develop partnerships with outside agencies and companies, exploring both the provision and the philosophy underlying PBL and enabling us to further enhance the PBL experience for our children.
-In 2020-21 we worked with staff from Newcastle University to explore PBL pedagogy and possibility within the wider curriculum and developed a bespoke project on Sustainability, which is part of our Year 7 PBL curriculum.
+In 2020-21 we worked extensively with staff from Newcastle University to explore PBL pedagogy and possibility within the wider curriculum and developed a bespoke project on Sustainability, which forms part of our Year 7 PBL curriculum.
 A link to The University of Newcastle Upon Tyne teacher guide, Planning curriculum-embedded PBL with real world connections includes examples from our PBL work and can be found here.

 Examples of Student Work in PBL

-2024-25 PBL Project Overview
+2025-26 PBL Project Overview

-Year 5 | Year 6 |
+| Year 5 | Year 6 |

 |